Banuba/quickstart-desktop-cpp/README.md

         cd build
         cmake -G Xcode ..
     ```
-7. Previous step will generate Xcode project for MacOS and Visual Studio project for Windows.
-Open viewer_standalone project in appropriate IDE on your platform.
+6. Previous step will generate Xcode project for MacOS and Visual Studio project for Windows.
+Open project in appropriate IDE on your platform.
-8. Select target `single-image-processingr` or `realtime-camera-preview`.
+7. Select target `single-image-processingr` or `realtime-camera-preview`.
-9. Run build.
+8. Run build.

 ### Docs
 You can find more info [here](https://docs.banuba.com/face-ar-sdk-v1/desktop/desktop_overview).